 Cracks in the Frame

 Any cracks in the frame of the window (or in the putty putting the window together to the frame) are worth taking note of.
 It can mean that the frame is of seriously inferior quality (or that the glass pane might be installed badly enough to fall out – be careful).
+Cracks in the window frame can lead to air and water leaking inside and affect your home’s energy efficiency.
+Gaps between the frame and the window can also cause your energy bills to skyrocket.
+Not to mention, a window with cracks in the frame is more susceptible to water damage.

 Discount Window and Door of Omaha